hardcpp/BeatSaberPlus/README.md

 	 - Play any songs from your custom levels or you own selection of music!
 	 - Player interface shows in the menu on left with Prev/Random/Play/Pause/Next buttons and with a volume selector.
 	 - Supports **EGG/OGG** files.
+	 - A play button to play the current song level.
  - **SongChartVisualizer:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#song-chart-visualizer))
 	 - Preview map difficulty with a nice and beautiful graph in game that illustrate NPS (Notes per second).
 	 - Support for 90 & 360 levels.